michalksiezuk/pymonit/README.md

 ## Server

-`server.py` is a simple httpd that returns CPU and GPU sensor data wrapped in JSON.
+`server.py` is a simple httpd that returns PC vitals data wrapped in JSON.
+Server binds to all host interfaces so it's accessible on local network.
+Default port is `8080`.

 ```json
 [